Severe Thunderstorm Warning issued for Orange by NWS - News Break

 Severe Thunderstorm Warning issued for Orange by NWS

-Effective: 2021-06-21 21:12:00 EDT Expires: 2021-06-21 21:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Orange A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 930 PM EDT FOR CENTRAL ORANGE COUNTY At 912 PM EDT, severe thunderstorms were located along a line extending from Haven to Howells to near Middletown to 6 miles north of Vernon Valley to near Unionville, moving northeast at 45 mph.
+Effective: 2021-06-21 20:47:00 EDT Expires: 2021-06-21 21:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Orange The National Weather Service in Upton NY has issued a * Severe Thunderstorm Warning for Central Orange County in southeastern New York * Until 930 PM EDT. * At 847 PM EDT, severe thunderstorms were located along a line extending from near Matamoras to High Point to near Sussex to Pellettown to near Branchville, moving northeast at 30 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to trees and power lines.
-These severe storms will be near Middletown and Howells around 915 PM EDT.
-Goshen and Chester around 930 PM EDT.
-Montgomery around 935 PM EDT.
-Walden around 940 PM EDT.
+IMPACT...Expect damage to trees and power lines. * Severe thunderstorms will be near Port Jervis around 855 PM EDT.
+Huguenot and Unionville around 900 PM EDT.
+Cuddebackville around 910 PM EDT.
+Otisville around 915 PM EDT.
+Middletown and Howells around 920 PM EDT.
+Warwick and Goshen around 930 PM EDT.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov